rozsass/text-dev-editor/files/corrections-on-gabors-oct.md

 2. xxxxxxxxx [page xx](/scans/e1.png)
 3. xxxxxxxxx [page xx](/scans/e1.png)

-4. The bootstrap is a method...The bootstrap procedures....Since the bootstrap distribution is a good approximation.... [page 143](/scans/e1.png)
-4....we have two slope coefficients and for the second range, we need to add them up....each line segmnent corresponding to a specific interval of the explanatory variable. [page 223-224](/scans/e1.png)
-4....firms with more employees tend to have larger sales. ....we see firms with zero or on emeployees but with very large revenues...[page 242](/scans/e1.png)

 5. Taking this to its mathematical extreme **,** as we look at samples that are infinitely large **,** the standard deviation shrinks to zero.[page 140](/scans/e1.png)